campusbeats/campusbeats.github.io/index.md

 ESLint should run without generating any errors.

 It's significantly easier to do development with ESLint integrated directly into your IDE (such as IntelliJ).
+With ESLint, you can catch errors within your code, and it follows a standard that making it easier to read for other programmers.

 ### Data model unit tests